enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 ## Building your Book Blog using AWS CDK in your Secondary Region (Singapore)

 Go back to your Cloud9, and execute following commands.It will take around 15 mins.
+(It should be executed under `wordpress-lab` directory)
 * **hostedZoneID**: Get this information from the output of CDK or CloudFormation in the module 1. (ex.Z7VDWLHBQQSCF)
 ![CDK](../images/02-cdk-01.png)
 * Your `MYSUBDOMAIN` was previously exported in module 1.